LauzHack/swiss-ai-weeks/README.md

   </tr>
 </table>

-And thank you to the labs of [Prof. Touradj Ebrahimi](https://www.epfl.ch/labs/mmspg/) and [Prof. Sabine Süsstrunk](https://www.epfl.ch/labs/ivrl/) for providing/proposing content.
+Thank you also to the labs of [Prof. Touradj Ebrahimi](https://www.epfl.ch/labs/mmspg/) and [Prof. Sabine Süsstrunk](https://www.epfl.ch/labs/ivrl/) for providing/proposing content.